Stephen-J-Whitaker/memory-game/README.md

   - ### **Landing Page** [[Feature](docs/pdfs/readme-features-acceptance-criteria.pdf) 'Game Landing Page' (ID 1)]

-    - The 'Game Landing Page' [Feature](docs/pdfs/readme-features-acceptance-criteria.pdf) is a dependency of all the [user stories](docs/pdfs/readme-user-stories.pdf)
+    - The 'Game Landing Page' (ID 1) [Feature](docs/pdfs/readme-features-acceptance-criteria.pdf) is a dependency of all the [user stories](docs/pdfs/readme-user-stories.pdf)
     - Implemented in [index.html](index.html)

     The game landing page (home page) is the users welcome to the site.
 It is designed to have the appearance of a physical, retro game and the bright colourful buttons are intended to be eye catching and stimulate the curiosity of the site visitor.